Yue-ZHAO/MOOC2GO/index.md

 * Location: Faculteit Elektrotechniek, Wiskunde en Informatica, Mekelweg 4, 2628 CD Delft, Netherlands

 ## How to sign up
-1. Please sent an email to [Yue Zhao](https://yue-zhao.github.io/) (y.zhao-1@tudelft.nl) to indicate that you want to sign up for the study.
+1. Please send an email to [Yue Zhao](https://yue-zhao.github.io/) (y.zhao-1@tudelft.nl) with keyword MOOC2Go on the subject line to indicate that you want to participate in the MOOC2Go study.
-2. Yue will reply you an email with the available experiment time.
+2. You will get a reply with available experiment time(s).
-3. If you can find suitable experiment time for you, please reply the email to confirm it with Yue.
+3. If the experiment time suits you, please reply to the email and we enroll you in the study.

 ## About the researchers
 We are researchers from [the WIS group](http://www.wis.ewi.tudelft.nl/), [EWI, TU Delft](https://www.tudelft.nl/en/ewi/).
-Our research mainly focuses on understanding MOOC learners behaviors based on data analysis.

-## Contact Info
+## Contact for further information

-If you have any questions, please feel free to contact us.
+For further information, please contact:

+Yue Zhao, PhD student in WIS group
+Department of Software Technology
-Yue Zhao: y.zhao-1@tudelft.nl
+Email. y.zhao-1@tudelft.nl

+In case of a complaint please contact:

+Assistant Professor Claudia Hauff
+Email. c.hauff@tudelft.nl

+Assistant Professor Christoph Lofi
+Email. c.lofi@tudelft.nl